union city bands

 Prelim performance times are scheduled based on postmark date (we also accept faxes and electronic entries) of application with the earlier postmark receiving the later performance time.

 Finalist bands will be announced at the conclusion of the Preliminary Awards Ceremony.
-The top 10 scoring bands regardless of class will advance to the evening’s Finals.
+The top 10 scoring bands regardless of class will advance to the evening’s Finals Competition.
 If a Class Champion is not among the highest scoring bands advancing to Finals, they will perform at Finals in exhibition.
 Performance order is determined by a “Top 5/ Bottom 5” Draw.
+The top 10 Scoring Finalist Bands will get a 20 Minute critique session with the adjudication panel during the dinner break.

 Bands are classified by the number of MUSICIANS (Winds and Percussion) for Preliminary Competition.